philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 - `straight-crossing-logic/` – rover navigation and control logic for tracks with straight gaps only
 - `docs/images/` – thumbnails used in the README and additional images

+## Challenges and Lessons Learnt

+One of the main challenges was that the rover behaved reliably during basic line following, but gap crossing introduced a new source of instability.
+When entering a gap with poor alignment, the rover could drift away from the track, especially if the gap was longer.
+This showed that successful gap crossing depended not only on detecting the track correctly, but also on the rover's orientation at the moment it left the line.

+I also found that reaction timing had a strong influence on performance.
+By removing unnecessary `sleep` calls from the main control loop, the rover was able to react more quickly to sensor readings and maintain better alignment.
+This improved overall stability, but it did not fully solve the problem of crossing curved gaps.

+To improve performance in curved sections, I developed "soft" curve functions, where one motor continued running at a reduced output instead of being stopped completely.
+This produced smoother turning behaviour and significantly improved the rover's ability to recover the track after curved gaps.

+However, this also revealed an important trade-off: logic that worked well for curved gaps could reduce performance on long straight gaps.
+In the curved-crossing approach, the rover began gap crossings with a curved trajectory, which made straight-gap recovery less reliable.
+Several attempts were made to distinguish straight and curved gaps earlier, but these approaches did not produce consistent results.

+The final solution was to make the crossing behaviour more adaptive.
+In the curved-crossing version, the rover begins with a curved trajectory based on the inferred track direction.
+If the line is not detected again within a certain time, the rover switches to a counter-curve to recover the track.
+In addition, timing-based logic using `ticks_ms()` and `ticks_diff()` was used to identify the largest gap based on crossing duration and treat it as the designated exit point on the second crossing.

+A key lesson from the project was that robust behaviour could not be achieved with a single idealised control rule.
+The rover's performance depended heavily on track geometry, timing, and alignment, so the control logic had to be developed iteratively and adapted to the expected course layout.
+This also led to the decision to keep a separate straight-crossing version, which proved to be the safer choice for the final test because the track only contained straight gaps.